 The wildlife trusts consists of 46 individual charities covering the whole of the UK.
 Each trust has their own marketing and can produce their own badges if they choose.
 Some trusts have produced sets with others just having their logo.

-Wildlife trusts also have nationwide or shared projects, such as Magnificent Meadows which sometimes have badges associated to them as well as events like Birdfair.
+Wildlife trusts also have nationwide or shared projects, such as Magnificent Meadows, which sometimes have badges associated to them as well as events like Birdfair.

 Alderney Wildlife Trust